 I often get caught up on the fact I don’t have an amazing gifting.
 I know where I am inadequate.
 I know my weaknesses.
 And I am very quick to let them be loudest thing I hear.

 It is so easy to get caught up in our weaknesses and faults.
 It is so easy to listen to what the enemy and society say you are.
-It is so easy to live out someone else’s perspective of you, even if it may be incredible painful.
+It is so easy to live out someone else’s perspective of you, even if it may be incredibly painful.